nicofretti/DataGenFlow/docs/how_to_use.md

-# How to Use QADataGen
+# How to Use DataGenFlow

-This guide walks you through using QADataGen to create datasets powered by LLMs.
+This guide walks you through using DataGenFlow to create datasets powered by LLMs.

 ## Overview

-QADataGen uses a three-phase workflow:
+DataGenFlow uses a three-phase workflow:

 1. **Build**: Create pipelines by connecting blocks
 2. **Generate**: Run pipelines on seed data to produce records